Options Available for Bulk Downloading Data from HTTPS with Earthdata Login

 -nH to remove that still), you can modify the directory name and hierarchy, where the files are written.

 CURL Instructions - for command line in Mac and Unix/Linux

-The WGET instructions 1 to 3 still apply, just use the curl command instead of WGET.
-When using curl, you still have to create the .netrc files and .urs_cookies files that are in the wget instructions.
+Steps 1 and 2 of the WGET instructions still apply, just use the cURL command instead of WGET.
+When using cURL, the .netrc files and .urs_cookies files in the WGET instructions are still required.